Norwegian Air Shuttle

 We build your Norwegian Air Shuttle-specific case

 We submit a formal EC261 claim letter to Norwegian's claims department in Oslo, citing the specific ECJ ruling that applies to your disruption.
-Norwegian's high rejection rate means ADR escalation is frequently necessary.
-If Norwegian rejects or fails to respond within 8 weeks, we escalate to Luftfartstilsynet (Norwegian Civil Aviation Authority) — their ADR decisions are binding and Norwegian's compliance rate exceeds 70%.
+Norwegian's a challenging claims process that ADR escalation may be necessary.
+If Norwegian rejects or fails to respond within 8 weeks, we escalate to Luftfartstilsynet (Norwegian Civil Aviation Authority) — their ADR decisions are binding and Norwegian's ADR process is available for escalation.

 Submission, escalation, and payment

-Norwegian payouts following ADR adjudication are typically processed within 7–10 business days.
+Norwegian payouts following ADR adjudication are typically processed within a few business days.
 We always negotiate for bank transfer, not travel vouchers.

 05Regulation & Jurisdiction